From qualifying to the semis: Podoroska dreams on in Paris - WHIZ News

 “I like scoring goals,” she said.
 “Surely I’ll be a forward and try to really score as much as possible.”

-Dampf reported from Rome.
-AP Tennis Writer Howard Fendrich in Washington also contributed.
+Dampf reported from Rome; Pugmire from Paris.
+AP Tennis Writer Howard Fendrich in Washington contributed.

 More AP Tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports